jadecobra/python_tdd_exercises/LISTS.md

             []
         )
 ```
-- `self.maxDiff` is an attribute of the `unittest.TestCase` class that tells python to show every difference between the two values in the `assertEqual` call
 - the terminal updates to show an [AssertionError](./ASSERTION_ERROR.md)
+- `maxDiff` is an attribute of the `unittest.TestCase` class that sets the maximum amount of differences to show between two objects that are being compared.
+When it is set to `None` it shows every difference

 ### <span style="color:green">**GREEN**</span>: make it pass